GluuFederation/docs-gg-prod/3.1.3/source/index.md

 Gluu Gateway is an API Gateway that leverages the open source [Gluu Server](https://gluu.org/) for central client management and access control, and inherits its core gateway functionality from the open source [Kong API Gateway](https://konghq.com/kong-community-edition/).

+## Business Model
+Gluu Gateway as an API gateway solution:

+- is made up of free open source software [components](#components).
+- uses oxd, commercial client software, to leverage the security of [the Gluu Server](https://gluu.org/docs/ce/3.1.3/)
+- makes use of oxd's freemium [pricing model](https://gluu.org/docs/oxd/3.1.3.1/#pricing-billing)

 ## Features
 Gluu Gateway inherits its API Gateway features from the open source Kong API Gateway, and adds the following additional functionality: